-It’s the same reason I coach founders, creators, and entrepreneurs: I want to help as many people flourish as I can with the time I have left.
+It’s the same reason I coach: I want to help as many people flourish as I can with the time I have left.
 Because I know we’re capable of accomplishing more than we allow ourselves to believe is possible.
 Helping others flourish, and creating content around memento mori and flourishing is the most fulfilling work I can imagine—and I’ll do it until the day I die.

 So write the damn story.
 Take the class.
 Learn the language.
 Travel.
 Build a purpose-driven business that fulfills you.